Do You Think Children Should Worship in Adult Services?

 Church was never supposed to be punishment.

-Children should love church and their pastors.
-A child whose earliest memories include Mom or Dad forcing silent submission on a hard wooden pew will grow to despise that which should be joyful.
+We hope that children will love church and their pastors.
+A child whose earliest memories include Mom or Dad forcing silent submission on a hard wooden pew (or even on more comfortable seats) will grow to despise that which should be joyful.
 Children need joyous church experiences.
-Children must not be allowed to grow up believing that the Bible and the worship service are some kind of unjust weekly punishment.
+Not something that could feel like an unjust weekly punishment.

 God’s love isn’t complicated.